 Omnichannel strategy and mobile marketing were the hot topics at the recent 2015 Leadership in Digital Marketing at the Argyle Executive Forum in New York.
 This event brought together the brightest marketing professionals in the field to discuss the industry’s most pressing matters.
-With subjects ranging from the role of the CMO to in-depth discussions related to real-time, people-based marketing and a single view of the customer, Signal was right at home.
+With subjects ranging from the role of the CMO to in-depth discussions related to real-time, people-based marketing and a single customer view, Signal was right at home.

 Many brands, including Signal’s clients, are focused on cross-channel data collection and identity.
 Kathy Menis, Signal’s SVP of Marketing, shared her expertise on this topic as a panelist in a discussion on the value of a clear view of the consumer.